BaiLiping/bailiping.github.io/Principle.md

 1. Ways to handle risk: Prevention/Avoidance; Transfer; Alleviate; Pooling; Hedging; Shouldering
 2. Reasoning: false premise; boundary of a logic; dynamic/hidden
 3. Ferminization: what must happen to lead up to the desired final outcome.
+4. Understand the reality, but say the right thing. notice that they are not the same.
+When you say or do anything, you should maximize your own return, but you should have a solid understanding of reality.

 All of a sudden I realized that I have spent so much time worrying about being alive, and how the future would turn out.
 I actually have never really thought about what kind of dream i have, what i want out of life.